sam-cogan/arm-ttk-extension/README.md

 ### Parameters

-This extension expects two paratmers
+This extension expects two parameters

 1. The path to the files you want to test.
 This can be a folder (all templates in the folder will be tested), a single file, or a path using a wildcard.
 You do not need to filter out non-templates, the extension will do this for you.
 2. The path to output the test results format.
 This extension outputs the results of all tests in nunit 2 format XML files, one file per file tested.
 These files use the format "<testFileName>-armttk.xml"